If you are an employee of a client, please refer to the section headed ‘Employee Information’ below.

 Collection of information in the ordinary course of business

-Monitoring of voice communications
+Monitoring of telephone calls

-- compile statistical data and to maintain its database;
+● compile statistical data and to maintain its database;

-- develop/improve its website;
+● develop/improve its website;

-- respond to any email inquiries;
+● respond to any email inquiries;

-- provide you with publications;
+● provide you with publications;

-- manage quality control;
+● manage quality control;

-- manage systems administration;
+● manage systems administration;

 Employsure will not use or disclose personal information it holds for direct marketing purposes unless you consent to its use for this purpose.
-If you no longer wish to receive information about Employsure’s services, please send an email to Employsure’s Privacy Officer (email@example.com) advising that you do not wish to receive further information.
+If you no longer wish to receive information about Employsure’s services, or other marketing communications, please send an email to Employsure’s marketing team at [email protected] advising that you do not wish to receive such information.

 Employsure may disclose your personal information in the following ways:

-- to any person (where necessary) in connection with its services, such as to regulatory authorities, partners or advisors; or
+● to any person (where necessary) in connection with its services, such as to regulatory authorities, partners or advisors; or

 If Employsure engages external service providers, it will take reasonable steps to ensure those entities comply with their obligations under the APPs when they handle your personal information.
 Employsure will also ensure external service providers are only authorised to use personal information for the limited purposes specified in Employsure’s agreement with them.

-- name and address;
+● name and address;

-- date of birth;
+● date of birth;

-- job title;
+● job title;

-- tax file number;
+● tax file number;

-- terms and conditions of employment including employee benefits; and
+● terms and conditions of employment including employee benefits; and

 Access and amendment requests

 Employsure will take reasonable steps to make sure that any personal information it collects, uses or discloses is accurate, complete and up-to-date.
-If you believe that any information held by Employsure is inaccurate, incomplete, out of date, irrelevant or misleading, please contact Employsure’sPrivacy Officer.
+If you believe that any information held by Employsure is inaccurate, incomplete, out of date, irrelevant or misleading, please contact Employsure’s Business Risk Officer (details below).

-If you believe that there has been a breach of the APPs you should make a complaint in writing to Employsure’s Privacy Officer.
-Employsure will respond to the complaint and confirm if further information or evidence is required.
-Employsure will then investigate the issue and advise you in writing of the outcome of the investigation and any steps taken to resolve your complaint.
+Employsure will acknowledge receipt of your complaint within two days and investigate the issue.
+Employsure will advise you in writing of the outcome of the investigation within a reasonable period of time in accordance with the APPs.
 If you are not satisfied with the outcome, Employsure will advise you of further options including, if appropriate, review by the Privacy Commissioner within the Office of the Australian Information Commissioner (see http://www.oaic.gov.au/ for further information).